AIDD-Labs/aidd-labs-site/src/pages/team/eli-knodel.md

 ## Bio

-Eli Knodel is an Undergraduate Researcher with AIDD labs and student intern at the U.S. Geological Survey's Geologic Hazards Science Center.
+Eli Knodel is a masters researcher with AIDD labs and a student in the School for Environment and Sustatinability (SEAS) at University of Michigan.
-His research surrounds the evaluation of user behavior and earthquake information products by combining primary survey data with secondary web analytics data.
-He is currently focusing on evaluating the accessibility of crowdsourced Did You Feel It? data.
+In SEAS, Eli is specializing in Geospatial Data Sciences and is expected to graduate in May 2026.

-Eli is studying Applied Mathematics and Statistics at Colorado School of Mines and is expected to graduate in 2024.
+Prior to coming to Ann Arbor, Eli got his bachelor's degree in Applied Mathematics and Statistics at Colorado School of Mines and worked at the U.S. Geological Survey (USGS).
+At the USGS, he developed software and performed statistical analyses, including an analysis of the global accessibility of "Did You Feel It?"
+(DYFI), an earthquake information product from the USGS that uses crowdsourced data.
+In addition to finishing his work with DYFI, Eli will be beginning a new project with AIDD labs to model the recurrent flooding taking place in the Chitwan Valley of Nepal.